https://www.gosh.nhs.uk/our-research/drive-unit-for-digital-innovation/drive-resources/

 We want the work we carry out to not only benefit our staff and patients here at GOSH, but also across the UK and internationally.

-We have created a range of resources from playbooks to impact reports and much of our code is available via GitHub.
+We have created a range of resources from playbooks to impact reports and the code from some of our developments are available via GitHub.

 Impact